-DOB has also formulated 10-year capital commitment and disbursement projections.
-The total commitment and disbursement levels over the 10-year capital planning horizon reflect, among other things, projected capacity under the State's statutory debt limit, anticipated levels of Federal aid, and the timing of capital activity based on known needs and historical patterns.
-The following capital projects information relates to the current (FY 2016) fiscal year.
+The FY 2017 Enacted Capital Plan outlines the anticipated capital spending over a five-year period.
+The total commitment and disbursement levels reflect, among other things, projected capacity under the State's statutory debt limit, anticipated levels of Federal aid, and the timing of capital activity based on known needs and historical patterns.
+The following capital projects information relates to the current fiscal year.

-FY 2016 Capital Projects Spending
+FY 2017 Capital Projects Spending

-Spending on capital projects is projected to total \$11.2 billion in FY 2016, which includes \$889 million in "off-budget spending" directly from the proceeds of bonds issued by public authorities.
-Overall, capital spending in FY 2016 is projected to increase by \$2.9 billion (35 percent) from FY 2015.
+Spending on capital projects is projected to total \$12.7 billion in FY 2017, which includes \$803 million in "off-budget spending" directly from the proceeds of bonds issued by public authorities.
+Overall, capital spending in FY 2017 is projected to increase by \$3.2 billion (33 percent) from FY 2016.